Soft Tissue Injury? What are the Healing Phases?

-Beyond three months is referred to as the chronic phase and probably refers mainly to pain that lasts more than 3 months.
+Beyond three months is the chronic phase and probably refers mainly to pain that lasts more than 3 months.
 However, your soft tissue is constantly being injured by your daily activities and workout, only to magically repair and remodel the tissue to meet your specific exercise demands.

 How Does Treatment Vary Depending on the Phase?

 Your treatment will vary depending upon the needs and demands of your injury.
 Your physiotherapist is highly skilled in diagnosing and treating soft tissue injuries and the best techniques for your specific injury and phase of healing.

 What Causes Muscular Pain?